symfony/symfony-docs/form/form_customization.rst

 .. note::

-    If you're rendering an entire form at once (or an entire embedded form), the ``variables`` argument will only be applied to the form itself and not its children.
+    If you are rendering an entire form at once (or an entire embedded form), the ``variables`` argument will only be applied to the form itself and not its children.
 In other words, the following will **not** pass a "foo" class attribute to all of the child fields in the form: